benpetito/select-many/readme.md

-# Select Many Widget Skyve Example
+# Select Many and Schedule Widgets Skyve Example

+## Select Many Menu

 This is an example Skyve project which contains a single non-admin module view, Appointment, to demonstrate the ability to include a custom PrimeFaces component in a Skyve application using the responsive renderer.

 ![Select Many Example](docs/images/appointment.png)

+The Appointment view demonstrates the use of the [PrimeFaces select many menu](https://www.primefaces.org/showcase/ui/input/manyMenu.xhtml?jfwid=83789) component to allow multiple appointment times to be selected from the list of available times.

-## Steps Required
+### Steps Required

 The customisations to this project required to make this work: